 Unfortunately, shells fired at random from German gun batteries on the Calais side struck the Sambut off Dover at 1215.
 Lorries and petrol cans on deck caught fire, followed by a gelignite explosion in the hold.
-Within 15 minutes the order was given to abandon ship, and by 1245 the ship had been completely abandoned, although not without the loss of 136 crew and military personnel out of 625 on board.
-She was the first Liberty ship to be lost in Operation Overlord, half way through D-Day itself: other Liberty ships would follow as the Normandy campaign wore on.
+The troops tried to jettison some of the munitions but it was quickly realised that it was a futile effort.
+Within 15 minutes the order was given to abandon ship, and by 1245 the ship had been completely abandoned, although not without the loss of 136 crew and military personnel out of 625 (562 military/63 crew) on board.
+(4)

-As with the War Knight off the Isle of Wight in 1918, so with the Sambut off the Goodwin Sands in 1944: she was scuttled by her own side, as the Royal Navy fired a torpedo to sink her.
+As with the War Knight off the Isle of Wight in 1918, so with the Sambut in the Straits of Dover in 1944: the burning ship was scuttled by her own side, as the Royal Navy fired a torpedo to finally sink her.
+(5)

 One other feature of 20th century wrecks, as we have often recorded in this blog (for example, the Ballarat, 1917) is that they tend to be well-documented by ‘real-time’ evidence in a way that was not possible before the advent of photography, and of course it then became critical to document operations as they unfolded, for both record and propaganda purposes.
 This moving film in the IWM Collections records a church service aboard Samarovsk followed by a view of the Sambut on fire, with explosions visible at intervals.

 At one and the same time the vessel is characteristic of the archaeological remains of 20th century conflict around the English coastline, and a unique reminder of a specific day which turned the tide of the war.
 Today she lies intact and upright on the seabed, a tangible reminder of 6 June 1944.

 (1) William Wills, “92 LAA Regt.
 Loss of the Sambut on D-Day“, BBC People’s War archive, 10 July 2005